mattmagrin/game_recommendation_engine/README.md

 -----

 ## How was this solution developed? ✔
+### Each step has a detailed notebook with explanations, just click on the links below
 1. First, I formulated the problem and looked for the best site to extract information and carry out my project.
 The page chosen was [Metacritic](https://www.metacritic.com/), which has a lot of information about thousands of games on all platforms, in addition to a vast amount of reviews made by experts and members of its community;